wbwseeker/meteor/README.md

 and implement `process_tokens()`.

-### Development
+## Development

 Build by typing `make`.
 This will build the project for development.
-It will also download some nltk resources for the tokenizer and the stemmer.
+Some nltk resources for the tokenizer and the stemmer will be downloaded on the first import.

 Tokenization and stemming are done with NLTK's `word_tokenize()` and `SnowballStemmer`.